CodeSizzler/GSIHacks/OpenAI Hackathon Series/Unlocking Possibilities: Introduction to Azure OpenAI Service /solution.md

 1. Sign into the [Azure portal](https://portal.azure.com).
 2. Create an **Azure OpenAI** resource with the following settings:
-    - **Subscription**: An Azure subscription that has been approved for access to the Azure OpenAI service.
+    - **Subscription**: Pick the existing subscription given to you (named as Microsoft Azure Enterprise - xxx).
-    - **Resource group**: Create a new resource group with a name of your choice.
+    - **Resource group**: Use the resource group which has been provided to you.
-    - **Region**: Choose any available region.
+    - **Region**: Choose any of the Data Center region of your choice.
     - **Name**: A unique name of your choice.
     - **Pricing tier**: Standard S0
 3. Wait for deployment to complete.
 Then go to the deployed Azure OpenAI resource in the Azure portal.